Table of Contents

 Requirements of Minimum Balance

-Different financial institutions, such as banks, may require a minimum opening deposit when opening an account or a requirement of maintaining a minimum balance as long as the account is active.
+Different financial institutions, such as banks, may require a minimum opening deposit when opening an account or a requirement to maintain a minimum balance as long as the account is active.

 Note: If your initial deposit is low enough, you won’t be able to open the account, and you may get charged some penalty fees if you fall under the minimum balance requirement category.